burnpiro/erdem.pl/content/posts/2021/2021-10-xai-the-introduction/xai-the-introduction.md

 ### Sensitivity and Infidelity

 If you're interested in quantitative methods, I had written an article about Infidelity and Sensitivity metrics.
-Two the most popular metrics already implemented in [Captum library](https://captum.ai/).
-Article is available here:
+Two of the most popular metrics already implemented in [Captum library](https://captum.ai/).
+The article is available here:

 [Measuring XAI methods with Infidelity and Sensitivity](https://erdem.pl/2021/03/measuring-xai-methods-with-infidelity-and-sensitivity)